 Nauhacatl (MH653r)

 This black-line drawing of the compound glyph for the personal name Nahuacatl or Nauhacatl (which can also be spelled "Nahui Acatl," "Four Reed" or "4-Reed") is attested here as a man's name.
-This is a name that derives from the religious divinatory calendar called the tonalpohualli.
-Acatl is a day name, and the companion number here is four (nahui).
-Parents would often name a baby based upon the date of the birth in this calendar, and the child's fate was believed to be affected by what the calendar portended.
-The four reeds are vertical here, and they are segmented much like bamboo.
+While Four Reed can be a year name in the xiuhpohualli (year-count calendar), this is a name that likely derives from the religious divinatory calendar called the tonalpohualli, which was a source for many personal names.
+Acatl is the a day name, and the companion number here is four (nahui)--not expressed as a notation, but built into the visual of four upright, segmented, parallel reeds.

 Stephanie Wood